 Powers emphasizes this by saying “if you can marry together the classic training that people in the marketing communications field have relied on for decades with emerging digital technology, you will have highly marketable skills”.
 “The demand for digital marketing professionals is exploding across corporations, nonprofits, government agencies, and academia, and there is no letup in sight.
 Some of the mechanisms for communication will come and go but digital communication is pretty much ingrained in our world now.”

 Top Skills for Success in Digital Communication

 Employers across industries are looking for digital communication professionals with a variety of specific skill sets.
-The chart below highlights the top skills hiring managers were looking for in 2017.
+The chart below highlights the top skills hiring managers were looking for between 2020 and 2022.

 Along with the above areas of expertise, there are also many “soft skills” that will serve you well in a digital communication career, including:

 - Flexibility—Those who thrive in digital communication tend to be people who are highly adaptable, as priorities in this discipline often shift quickly.
-“Flexibility is highly valued in these roles,” explains Dr. Powers.
+“Flexibility is highly valued in these roles,” Powers explains.
 “Hiring managers want employees who can easily acclimate to changes.”